codenads/codenads/README.md

 ## Looking into my profile? 🤔

-<p>Feel free and comfortable to look around</p>
+Feel free and comfortable to look around

 ---

 ## About Me

-<p>Full stack web developer and computer science student.
-I would think of me as someone who is always searching up for challenges, out of my comfort zone, and delivery my assigned job as quickly as possible.</p>
+Full stack web developer and computer science student.
+I would think of me as someone who is always searching up for challenges, out of my comfort zone, and delivery my assigned job as quickly as possible.

 ---